 We have a limited operating history and our business is subject to all of the risks inherent in the establishment of a new business enterprise.
 Our likelihood of success must be considered in light of the problems, expenses, difficulties, complications and delays frequently encountered in connection with this.
 Since we began our business, we have focused on research, development and clinical trials of product candidates, and have incurred significant losses since inception and generated no product revenues.
 If we continue to incur operating losses and fail to become a profitable company, we may be unable to continue our operations.
 We expect to continue to operate at a net loss for at least the next several years as we continue our research and development efforts, continue to conduct clinical trials and develop manufacturing, sales, marketing and distribution capabilities.
 There can be no assurance that the products under development by us will be approved for sales in the US or elsewhere.
-Furthermore, there can be no assurance that if such products are approved they will be successfully commercialized, and the extent of our future losses and the timing of our profitability are highly uncertain.
+Furthermore, there can be no assurance that the products under development of ur future losses and the timing of our profitability are highly uncertain.